bluesky/bluesky-queueserver/docs/source/index.rst

 One possible solution is to use some sort of remote desktop application (VNC, NoMachine, ...) or SSH access to the beamline machines.
-While this may be sufficient for simple beamline operations, there are performance concerns if widely used, would require addition infrastructure to make sure that multiple groups do not try to use the beamline at the same time, and it gives remote users completely unrestricted access to the beamline machines.
+While this may be sufficient for simple beamline operations, there are performance concerns if widely used, it would require additional infrastructure to make sure that multiple groups do not try to use the beamline at the same time, and it gives remote users completely unrestricted access to the beamline machines.